Last revised: May 22, 2022.

 - streaks of calcium or quartz

 We paddled under the power lines around 11:30; a bit further and it was time for lunch.
-We made use of CS517 as our lunch spot, hauling our chairs to a shady spot that gave us an hour’s relief from another full-out sunny day.
+We made use of CS537 (old #517) as our lunch spot, hauling our chairs to a shady spot that gave us an hour’s relief from another full-out sunny day.
 There were no cottages in view and room for multiple tents.

-Lunch over at 1, we decided it was way too early be stopping for the day.
+With lunch over at 1, we decided it was way too early to be stopping for the day.
 We figured a couple of hours and we’d be through Canoe Pass and down Dry Pine Bay to the river’s Main Channel where we could finally paddle down the Gorge section of the river.

 Once under the rail trestle crossing the river, we approached the Highway 69 bridge and saw a section of the new one already in place.
 In a year or so this stretch of 69 will have been upgraded to a divided highway.